STEMTera/STEMTera-Breadboard-B328-LUFA-Demo-Project/README.md

 Summary
 -------
 STEMTera Breadboard is an innovation in breadboard history.
 It is the first breadboard with an Arduino compatible built-in that works with thousands of shields.
 With ATmega16U2/32U2 exposed, native USB projects can be easily developed using the LUFA framework.
-The LEGO® compatible bottom cover empowers projects to be built beyond imagination.
+The LEGOÂ® compatible bottom cover empowers projects to be built beyond imagination.

 Prerequisite
 ------------